Hans Mueller Memorial Award & Lecture

 Hans Mueller was a Swiss physicist and professor at the Massachusetts Institute of Technology (MIT) who created the Mueller matrix calculus.
 His contributions to polarization optics continue to reverberate through numerous fields in optics and are the basis for many advanced ellipsometry instrumentation operations as well as mathematical analysis methods.

-This Award & Lecture was established at the 10th International Conference on Spectroscopic Ellipsometry (ICSE-10) by the North American Ellipsometry Association (NAEA) in collaboration with the Spectroscopic Ellipsometry Technical Group of the American Vacuum Society (AVS).
+This Award & Lecture was established at the 10th International Conference on Spectroscopic Ellipsometry (ICSE-10) by the North American Ellipsometry Association (NAEA) in collaboration with the American Vacuum Society (AVS) Spectroscopic Ellipsometry (EL) Technical Group.

-The Ellipsometry Association and AVS Technical Group are seeking support to permanently fund this Award & Lecture for future ICSE meetings.
+The Ellipsometry Association and AVS · EL Technical Group are seeking support to permanently fund this Award & Lecture for future ICSE meetings.

 Purpose